Call for Art

 - 3rd Annual Model Train Show held in conjunction with the art show

 TEXAS STATE UNIVERSITY, ROUND ROCK CAMPUS

-- February: Imagine Judged Show, TEXAS STATE UNIVERSITY – ROUND ROCK CAMPUS Call is closed.
-Use this link for dates and times of associated activities and when to pick up works at the close of the show.
+- February: Imagine Judged Show, TEXAS STATE UNIVERSITY – ROUND ROCK CAMPUS.
+Follow this link for directions to pick up your art in May 2015.